gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/New-RMSProtectionLicense.md

 Create an ad-hoc rights policy (also known as a publishing license) when you cannot use a previously created rights policy template.

-This cmdlet is not supported for the Azure Information Protection unified labeling client.

 > [!NOTE]
 > To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
 >